-The SmartWeb UMTS data collection consists of three corpora SHC, SMC, and SVC, and comprises a collection of German user queries to a naturally spoken Web interface with the main focus on the soccer world series in 2006.
-The recordings include field recordings using a hand-held UMTS device (SmartWeb Handheld Corpus SHC), field recordings with video capture of the primary speaker and a
+SmartWeb Handheld (SHC), Motorbike (SMC), and Video (SVC) Corpus The SmartWeb UMTS data collection consists of three corpora SHC, SMC, and SVC, and comprises a collection of German user queries to a naturally spoken Web interface with the main focus on the soccer world series in 2006.
+The recordings include field recordings using a hand-held UMTS device (SmartWeb Handheld Corpus SHC), field recordings with video capture of the primary speaker and a secondary speaker (SmartWeb Video Corpus SVC) as well as mobile recordings performed on a motorbike (SmartWeb Motorbike Corpus SMC).

-6.2.20.
-SIGNUM - BAS Database for Signer-Independent Continuous Sign Language Recognition

-The SIGNUM Database contains video recordings of both isolated and continuous utterances of 25 native signers.
-For quick random access to individual frames, each video clip is stored as a sequence of images.
+SIGNUM - BAS Database for Signer-Independent Continuous Sign Language Recognition The SIGNUM Database contains video recordings of both isolated and continuous utterances of 25 native signers.
+For quick access to individual frames, each video clip is stored as a sequence of images.
 The vocabulary comprises 450 basic signs in German Sign Language (DGS) representing different word types.
 The SIGNUM Database was created within the framework of a research project at the Institute of Machine Interaction, located at the RWTH Aachen University in Germany.

-6.2.21.
-SmartKom SK Home, SK Mobile, SK Public

-The SmartKom (SK) data collection consists of three corpora Home, Mobile, and Public.
-Naive users were asked to test a prototype for a market study not knowing that the system was in fact controlled by two human operators.
+SmartKom SK Home, SK Mobile, SK Public The SmartKom (SK) data collection consists of three corpora Home, Mobile, and Public.
+Naive users were asked to test a prototype of an intelligent communication device for a market study not knowing that the system was in fact controlled by two human operators in a Wizard of Oz setting.
 Recorded and annotated modalities are emotional-state, facial expressions, gestures, and speech.

-SK Home contains multi modal recordings of 65 subjects who use the SmartKom system.
-SmartKom Home should be an intelligent communication assistant for the private environment.
+SK Home and SK Mobil contain multi modal recordings of 65 and 73 subjects, respectively.
+Experiments were not performed in the field but rather in a studio-like environment.
+SK Public contains multi modal recordings of 86 subjects who use the SmartKom system.